Regional Girls Innovation Challenge

 (Past Program: March - June 2018)

-The Regional Girls Innovation Challenge is a collaboration between WiSPP, STEM Sisters, and BrainSTEM in response to the limited number of female role models in STEM across regional Victoria.
-The program provides an opportunity for high school students to explore the journey of scientific discovery alongside a WiSPP institute mentor in a research environment.
-The goal is to transform the future of innovation and science by inspiring young women to become the next generation of scientists.
+The Regional Girls Innovation Challenge was a collaboration between WiSPP, STEM Sisters, and BrainSTEM in response to the limited number of female role models in STEM across regional Victoria.
+The program provided an opportunity for high school students to explore the journey of scientific discovery alongside a WiSPP institute mentor in a research environment.
+The goal was to transform the future of innovation and science by inspiring young women to become the next generation of scientists.

-Thirteen teams from eight Gippsland high schools are participating in this year's challenge.
-Each team consists of four or five students who will work together on a scientific and innovative project.
+Thirteen teams from eight Gippsland high schools participated in the challenge.
+Each team consists of four or five students who worked together on a scientific and innovative project.

-Our mentors are postdocs and PhD students from various institutes.
-The program offers a fantastic opportunity for professional development, science communication and mentoring experience.
+Our mentors were postdocs and PhD students from various institutes.
+The program offered a fantastic opportunity for professional development, science communication and mentoring experience.

 "Young minds come up with different ideas.
 They actually solved a problem in my research.
 It was really rewarding to see how energized they were about science at the end of the program"

 Teams and mentors were paired up for the duration of the 12 week challenge.
 The students visited Parkville Precinct during the kickstarter and midway points.
 Mentors had weekly catch-up sessions with their teams to help guide their progress.
 Final presentations were held in June to recognize the students' achievements.

 The students were encouraged to pick ideas from their local community as potential projects they would like to work on with their mentors who are also aligned with proposed themes of Latrobe Health Assembly: